 Lifting Kiln Lid

-Once the lid of the kiln is removed, the now glowing hot ceramic is then removed using black smiths tongs.
+Once the lid of the kiln is removed, the now glowing hot ceramics are then removed using black smiths tongs.

 Fire retardant clothing and heat protective apron and welders gloves are required for this processes, along with a breathing mask, as the fumes are toxic.

-The ceramic is now placed in a metal container containing various constables
+The ceramics are now placed in a metal container containing various constables

-Some artists like to experiment with various conbustables such as news paper, leaves and hay.
+Some artists like to experiment with various combustibles such as news paper, leaves and hay.

-However in ten years of Raku firing I have found wood shavings to work the best.
+However in over ten years of Raku firing, I have found hard wood shavings to work the best.

 Closing the lid on the container rapidly reduces the oxygen within and creates a reduction process that causes the crackle effect within the ceramic and glaze.